tvaneerd/isocpp/weak_equality.md

 > Ultimately, we would like compilers to be able to perform such optimizations at a
 > high  semantic  level  as  well  as  they  do  at  the  built-in  type  level.

--- James C. Dehnert and Alexander Stepanov, _Fundamentals of Generic Programming_, http://stepanovpapers.com/DeSt98.pdf
+-- James C. Dehnert and Alexander Stepanov, _Fundamentals of Generic Programming_

 ie we, as programmers, assume equality means substitution.
 We do this regularly.